contentful/experience-builder/README.md

 ## Troubleshooting

 > [!WARNING]
-> If you're `build` command is stuck and not finishing, try resetting the cache via `npx nx reset`
+> If your `build` command is stuck and not finishing, try resetting the cache via `npx nx reset`